Frequently Asked Questions

 What is a Postgraduate Certificate (PgC)?

 The PgC is a university qualification which provides 60 academic credits.
-The qualification is positioned at masters level seven within the Quality Assurance Agency (QAA) framework for higher and further education.
-The 60 credits can be used towards achieving a PgD 120 credits and a Masters degree which represents 180 credits at level seven.
+The qualification is positioned at Masters Level 7 within the Quality Assurance Agency (QAA) framework for higher and further education.
+The 60 credits can be used towards achieving a Postgraduate Diploma (PgD) which represents 120 credits and 180 credits respectively.
 The PgC is a recognised academic qualification which will demonstrate that you have achieved a certain standard in that subject.

 What is the criteria for enrolment?